Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Your credit score isn’t just a tool that helps lenders determine how much risk they take on when they lend money to you, it can also affect rental applications, insurance rates and even your ability to get a cell phone contract.
+Your credit score isn’t just a number that helps lenders determine how risky of a borrower you are, it can also affect rental housing applications, interest rates and even your ability to get a cell phone contract.

 In this guide, we show you where you can find your credit score and what goes into calculating it.

 Get your credit score

 What is a credit score?

 A credit score is a summary of your credit history expressed as a number ranging from 300 to 900.
 The credit score model is a risk-based system that calculates the possibility of you defaulting on your next loan – the lower your score.
 The higher your credit score is, the better position you’re in to get approval for financial products with competitive terms.